jpablobr/git-show/README.md

     M-x git-show-rm-tmp

-Removes the temp directory `/tmp/git-show/`
+Removes the temp directory `/tmp/git-show/` (where temp files are stored).

 ## Screencast: